stefanotolomeo/chat/README.md

 3. Use a dedicated model for DTO;
 4. Improve the log pattern for messages into the dedicated log-file.
 5. Manage logs on client side (avoid using console.log())
-6. Evaluate scalability: how many connections could be taken simultaneously?
+6. Check and evaluate app configurations to guarantee scalability (this should not be the case)
 7. Make test for ChatController
-8. If needed, switch to a queue architecture (IBMMQ, ActiveMq, ..)
+8. If needed, switch to a queue architecture (IBMMQ, ActiveMq, etc.)